Accolade: Ceremony

 The increasingly impressive ceremonies surrounding adoubement figured largely in the Romance literature, both in French and in Middle English, particularly those set in the Trojan War or around the legendary personage of Alexander the Great.

-Promotion steps

-The process of becoming a knight generally included these stages:

-Page – A child started training at the age of 7, he will begin learning about obedience, manners, and other important skills.

-Squire – At the age of 14, the young man would observe and help other knights.
-Occupying a position comparable to an apprenticeship, he managed equipment and weapons such as arrows.
-He learned the use of weapons while hunting with the knights.
-He went into recruit training to learn how to become a military fighter.
-At the age of 21, if judged worthy, he was bestowed the accolade of knighthood.
-Squires, and even soldiers, could also be conferred direct knighthood early if they showed valor and efficiency for their service; such acts may include deploying for an important quest or mission, or protecting a high diplomat or a royal relative in battle.

-Knight – A special kind of trained soldier, often cavalry, serving a lord (nobleman or royalty).
-Knights had particular status in feudal society.

 Accolade in the 21st century

 France

 Newly inducted military Knights of the Legion of Honour are struck on both shoulders with a sword (Army and Navy) or a dirk (Air Force), if the ceremony is presided over by a military authority.
 Civilian members and all members of lesser orders (Merit, Arts and Letters...) are not dubbed with a bladed weapon.
 They receive only the accolade, which has kept in French its ancient meaning of "embrace".

 Officers in the French Armed Forces also receive the accolade, but a different version.
 When they graduate, during the ceremony a senior officer hovers their sword on the kneeling graduate's shoulders as if he were knighting the young officer.
 This part is called the "adoubement", which has a different meaning than accolade.
 Adoubement involves the sword, accolade is a movement of the hands which varies in different countries.
 In France, it can be akin to a hug or a hand on the shoulder.